javierortizmi/AutonomousVehicle/README.md

 ## Installation

-1. `Clone` this repository.

-2. Download this repository in your STM32 projects folder.
+1. `Clone` this repository into your STM32 projects folder.

 ```bash
 git clone https://github.com/javierortizmi/AutonomousVehicle.git
 ```

-3. Open the Project in the STM32CubeIDE.
+2. Open the Project in the STM32CubeIDE.

-4. Run the code in your ST Microcontroller.
+3. Run the code in your ST Microcontroller.

 ## License